 5th generation Toyota RAV4, model #XA5#, production launched since 11.2018 - for the European and American markets, since 04.2019 - for the Japanese market, since 09.2019 - for Russian market.

 |Versions for local market (as of the start of sales):

 |MXAA52L-RNFXBX||2.0i 2WD 6MT ||Standart||k$ 29.0|

 |AXAA54L-RNZGBX||2.5i 4WD 8AT DTV||Prestige Safety||k$ 43.6|

-Our mandatory requirements for a crossover / SUV - automatic transmission, air conditioning, four-wheel drive - have been unchanged for decades, so the "basic version" hereinafter does not mean the first line of the price list.
+Our mandatory requirements for a crossover / SUV - automatic transmission, air conditioning, all-wheel drive - have been unchanged for decades, so the "basic version" hereinafter does not mean the first line of the price list.

 Four out of five journalists use the phrase "built on the TNGA platform", but it's good if one out of five distinguishes between "platform" and "architecture", and one out of ten can remember at least one of previous Toyota platform names.
 These words even less meaning for a reader who is far from the history of automotive industry.
 Moreover, everything could be simply stated in one paragraph:

 ·In Toyota practice, the concept of "platform" means a common set of power units and the same layout on models of a comparable size and class;

 ·TNGA - toyota new global architecture - means the entire set of new platforms;